Donovan Phillips Leitch was born in Glasgow in May 1946 and moved to Hartfield, England, when he was ten.

-Also in 1964 – while in Manchester to perform at a folk club – Donovan was arrested on a charge of stealing 5,000 cigarettes and some chocolates from a cinema.
+Also in 1964 – while in Manchester to perform at a folk club – Donovan was arrested for stealing 5,000 cigarettes and some chocolates from a cinema.
 He spent two weeks on remand in Strangeways prison.

 Early in 1965, he attracted the attention of a few people who would help shape his future.
 Firstly, Geoff Stephens and Peter Eden spotted him performing in Southend and offered to manage him.